ioccc-src/winner/2004/kopczynski/README.md

 They can be mixed, of course!

-8. NOTE: item 8 was removed by the judges so as to not spoil the challenge of figuring how arguments can be used to alter the exit value.

-9. The variable names are confusing.
+8. The variable names are confusing.

-10. Finally, the program tries to be as concise as possible.
+9. Finally, the program tries to be as concise as possible.
 Some obfuscation comes from this.
 For additional obfuscation and conciseness, `if` means `while`.